turingschool/front-end-curriculum/lessons/module-2/intro-network-requests.md

 Using the <a href="https://opentdb.com/api_config.php" target="\__blank"> Trivia API</a>, do the following in your console:

 - Fetch 10 science questions using fetch and console.log the entire response
-- Fetch 20 geography questions and for each trivia console.log the answer only
+- Fetch 20 geography questions and for each trivia object console.log the answer only
 - Fetch 20 geography questions and console.log the response status code.
 </section>